 Shi didn’t mince her words talking about her disappointment with Singapore.
-First, our eating habits and on this point, I fully agree with her.
+First, it’s our eating habits and on this point, I fully agree with her.
 She found it curious that many Singapore homes have kitchens which are almost the size of the living rooms and yet they are mostly unused.
 In all the rooms she had rented during her stay in Singapore, none of the landlords permitted cooking.

 With an engineering background, Shi considers herself upper middle class in Chengdu.
 Even then, her family considered it financially prudent only to eat out during special occasions.
 Most of the time, they would cook at home and snack a bit outside.
-In Singapore, she was transformed into a qiong ren due to the higher cost of living and SGD exchange rate.
+In Singapore, she was transformed into a poor person qiong ren due to the higher cost of living and SGD exchange rate.
 The only room she thought was value for money turned out to be next to an expressway.
 Eating out became a wasteful necessity for her.
 Yet, observing Singaporeans, she found to her surprise that even the working class here would eat out for almost every single meal.

 Another house rule which Shi found almost intolerable was the restriction on bringing friends home.
 She felt like she was imprisoned and attributed such inhumane restrictions to Singaporeans being Westernised.
 Of course, she also liked certain things about Singapore like the orderliness, the cleanliness and the sheer convenience of having stores and markets just beneath one’s flat.